eamonma/explore-my-chatgpt/README.md

 - **`THOUGHT_CONTENT_MULTIPLIER`**: A factor used if "thoughts" or internal monologue tokens from the assistant are counted differently.
 - **`CALCULATION_MODE`**:
   - `"detailed"`: Performs an in-depth analysis, processing each turn, identifying models per turn, and calculating costs granularly.
-  - `"simple"`: Provides a more high-level summary, often calculating costs based on a default model for the entire conversation.
+  - `"simple"`: Provides a high-level summary.
+Token counts for user, assistant, and system messages are aggregated for the entire conversation.
+Costs are then calculated using a single model's pricing rates applied to these totals.
+The cost model defaults to "o3", attempts the first model in `config.py` if "o3" is unavailable, and then uses a hardcoded "o3" fallback if needed.
 - **`EXPORT_FORMATS`**: Defines the supported formats for exporting reports (e.g., "csv", "json", "text").
 - **`DEFAULT_EXPORT_FORMAT`**: Sets the default if no specific format is requested.
 - **`REPORT_DIRECTORY`**: Specifies where the generated reports will be saved.